 Q: What treatments have made the difference?

-In addition to pembrolizumab, a new checkpoint inhibitor immunotherapy moved through the approval process much faster in the past couple of years, receiving fast track, “orphan drug” status (a pharmaceutical that remains commercially undeveloped owing to limited potential for profitability) and “breakthrough therapy” designations to speed the way.
-In March 2017, the US Food and Drug Administration (FDA) approved the drug, avelumab (Bavencio), for the treatment of adults and pediatric patients 12 years and older with metastatic MCC.
-FDA approval, the first ever for advanced MCC, was based on data from a clinical trial in which 33 percent of the patients experienced complete or partial shrinkage of their tumors.
+In March 2017, the US Food and Drug Administration (FDA) approved an immune-stimulating drug, avelumab (Bavencio), for the treatment of adults and pediatric patients 12 years and older with metastatic MCC.
+FDA approval, the first ever for advanced MCC, was based on data from a clinical trial in which 33 percent of the patients experienced complete or partial shrinkage of their tumors, even though they all previously received chemotherapy for their MCC.
+Subsequent studies of avelumab have shown higher response rates when given as ‘first line’ therapy (before chemotherapy), with about 50% of patients benefitting.

 Injected intravenously, avelumab stimulates T cells by blocking a molecule called PD-L1 (programmed death-ligand 1) that links up with PD-1 to inhibit these critical immune cells.